1

 • Ensure effective maintenance and availability of automation system controls and equipment.

-• Provide automation technical knowledge for troubleshooting, investigations and training associated with Automation software as well as integrated automation system related hardware including sensors, valves, pneumatics, conveyors, robotics, vision systems, filling systems, automatic packaging equipment, etc.
+• Provide advanced automation technical knowledge for troubleshooting, investigations and training associated with Automation software as well as integrated automation system related hardware including sensors, valves, pneumatics, conveyors, robotics, vision systems, filling systems, automatic packaging equipment, etc.

 • Support the validation of automation systems per cGMP and Regulatory guidance.

-• Provide automation system design in relation to data acquisition, integrity and retention, required for system tracking and trending, including development of data interfaces between disparate systems to include 21CFR Part 11 and Annex 11.
+• Provide advanced automation system design in relation to data acquisition, integrity and retention, required for system tracking and trending, including development of data interfaces between disparate systems to include 21CFR Part 11 and Annex 11.

-• Understand and create electrical schematics and wiring diagrams and present drawings and project progress to peers and management.
+• Understand and create electrical schematics and wiring diagrams and present drawings and project progress to peers and management

 • Participate in process risk and hazard reviews and modify equipment/designs as necessary to ensure safe operation and appropriate specifications are captured.